What we do

 In July, Prism Youth Community became Bloomington PRIDE's first program dedicated to serving LGBTQ+ youth ages of 12–20.
 With the support of committed adult leaders, Prism quickly grew to provide safe, affirming spaces for adolescents through weekly programming, special events, and workshops.

-Two months later, with the help of community partners such as The Back Door, Bloomington PRIDE hosted its first summer celebration.
+That same year, Nicci B and Smoove, co-owners of The Back Door, instigated Bloomington PRIDE’s inaugural summer celebration.
 Then called Summerfest, the festival was Bloomington's first outdoor event celebrating LGBTQ+ community and culture.
 Attendees enjoyed live bands, poetry, drag performances, panel discussions, and educational workshops.
 Over the next three years, event attendance grew from a few hundred to a few thousand and the festival moved to Kirkwood Avenue.

 The LGBT Aging & Caring Network became Bloomington PRIDE's second program in late 2016.
 The network provides support, plans social activities, and creates educational opportunities for the aging LGBTQ population in Monroe County and surrounding communities.